syncfusion-content/xamarin-docs/Xamarin/DateTime-Range-Navigator/rangenavigator.md

 ---
 layout: post
 title: Getting Started | SfDateTimeRangeNavigator | Xamarin | Syncfusion
-description: getting started
+description:  How to create a date time range navigator, adding reference details, customization options in Xamarin.Forms SfDateTimeRangeNavigator
 platform: xamarin
 control: SfDateTimeRangeNavigator
 documentation: ug
 ---

-# Getting started
+# Getting Started in Xamarin.Forms SfDateTimeRangeNavigator

 This section walks you through the steps required to add [`SfDateTimeRangeNavigator`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.RangeNavigator.XForms.SfDateTimeRangeNavigator.html) and populate it with data, and also explains how to respond to range selection performed in the control.